Vincent N. Parrillo

+Since the 2022 publication of Hearts and Minds: Hizmet Schools and Interethnic Relations, he has embarked on more than a dozen book tours to cities throughout the United States, as well as in Belgium and the Netherlands.

 In 2011, he published a novel about Ellis Island in the 1890s and the people who work there, called Guardians of the Gate.
 Its sequel, Defenders of Freedom came out in 2015.